microsoft/PowerApps-Samples/dataverse/webapi/PS/BasicOperations/README.md

 Operations: A reference to each record created in this sample was added to a list as it was created.

-When the `$deleteCreatedRecords` variable to `$true`, this section loops through that list and deletes each record.
+When the `$deleteCreatedRecords` variable to `$true`, this section loops through that list and deletes each record using the `Remove-Record` function.

 See [HTTP Web API Basic Operations Sample Section 5: Delete table rows](https://learn.microsoft.com/power-apps/developer/data-platform/webapi/web-api-basic-operations-sample#section-5-delete-table-rows) for details.